Skip to main content

 The user specifies the overall architecture for the model using the --arch flag.
 The value of this flag specifies the decoder's architecture and whether or not an attention mechanism is present.
 This flag also specifies a default architecture for the encoder(s), but it is possible to override this with additional flags.
 Supported values for --arch are:

-• pointer_generator_transformer: This is a transformer decoder with transformer encoders (by default) and a pointer-generator mechanism.
-Like pointer_generator_lstm, it may be superior to an ordinary transformer when the source and target vocabularies overlap significantly.
-When using features, the user may wish to specify the n umber of features attention heads (with --features_attention_heads; default: 1).
+• pointer_generator_transformer: This is similar to the pointer_generator_gru and pointer_generator_lstm but instead uses a transformer decoder and encoder (by default).
+When using features, the user may wish to specify the number of features attention heads (with --features_attention_heads).

 • transformer: This is a transformer decoder with transformer encoders (by default).
 Sinusodial positional encodings and layer normalization are used.
 The user may wish to specify the number of attention heads (with --source_attention_heads; default: 4).

-• linear: This is a linear encoder.
+• linear: a linear encoder.

-• lstm: This is a LSTM encoder.
+• lstm: a LSTM encoder.

-• transformer: This is a transformer encoder.
+• transformer: a transformer encoder.

 For all models, the user may also wish to specify: